A Movement in Every Direction: Legacies of the Great Migration: History

 A Movement in Every Direction was planned around the question, "What would happen if today’s leading artists were given the space to think about the intersections of the Great Migration in a wholistic, expansive, and dynamic way?"
 The Great Migration was the mass migration of millions of African Americans from the rural American South to urban areas in the North, Midwest, and West, often to escape state-sanctioned racial violence and seek economic opportunity.

 The Mississippi Museum of Art (MMA) in Jackson, and the Baltimore Museum of Art (BMA) jointly commissioned the art for the exhibition in 2020, during the COVID-19 pandemic.
 Artists in the exhibition were asked "to research and reflect on their personal histories and migration narratives through the lens of their contemporary practices."
 The exhibition was co-curated by Jessica Bell Brown, Curator and Department Head of Contemporary Art at the BMA, and Ryan N. Dennis, Chief Curator at the MMA's Center for Art & Public Exchange.

 The show was accompanied by the publication of a two-volume catalogue, published by Yale University Press in association with the MMA and BMA: A Movement in Every Direction: A Great Migration Reader, and A Movement in Every Direction: Legacies of the Great Migration (both 2022).
 The first volume includes contemporary and historical texts along with archival documents and photographs from and about the Great Migration, while the second is a fully illustrated catalogue of works from the exhibition, accompanied by several commissioned texts.

-The exhibition was shown at the MMA from April 9 to September 11, 2022, and opened at the BMA in October 2022.
-The exhibition is scheduled to travel to the Brooklyn Museum, New York, in 2023; the California African American Museum, Los Angeles, from 2023 to 2024; and the Berkeley Art Museum and Pacific Film Archive in 2024.
+The exhibition was shown at the MMA from April through September 2022 and at the BMA from October 2022 through January 2023.
+Following the original showing, the exhibition toured to the Brooklyn Museum, New York, from March through July 2023; and the California African American Museum (CAAM), Los Angeles, in August 2023.
+The exhibition was open at CAAM for less than two weeks when the museum was forced to close due to extensive storm damage, and the show did not reopen at the museum.
+The exhibition opened at the Berkeley Art Museum and Pacific Film Archive beginning in April 2024.